oskaerik/sudoku-django/README.md

 The solver is uploaded on: http://oskaerik.pythonanywhere.com/

+If you want to run the solver locally:

+* Clone the repository
+* Install django
-Or clone the repository, install django and run ```python manage.py runserver``` in the root folder and go to http://localhost:8000/ in your browser.
+* Run ```python manage.py runserver``` in the root folder
+* Go to http://localhost:8000/ in your browser

 If you enter an invalid grid, it will try to find a solution for 120 seconds or until a contradiction was reached.
-The solver can find solutions for grids without a single possible solution as long as it doesn't time out.
+The solver can find solutions for grids with more than one possible solution as long as it doesn't time out.

 Happy solving!